wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 - chromosomes are assumed to span `max_cM_chr`
 - genetic map positions are inferred proportionally from physical distance
+- The first marker on a chromosome would be 0 cM and the last would be 100 cM.
+A marker halfway in between (base pair position) would be 50 cM.

 Providing a true genetic map is recommended whenever available.